DiFaReli++: Diffusion Face Relighting with Consistent Cast Shadows: Limitations and discussion

-Our method may not remove shadows cast by external objects and may sometimes remove sunglasses that resemble cast shadows in the eye regions (Figure \ref{fig:fail}).
-While our method can produce photorealistic images with plausible cast shadows, there is room for improvement to achieve physically consistent cast shadows in motion (see supplementary videos).
-Relighting to match a reference lighting image can be inaccurate as we rely on a light estimator, which is susceptible to the ambiguity where it is unclear if, e.g., a dark appearance is caused by the skin tone or dim lighting.
-Our diffusion-based model requires multiple network passes and is slower than other GAN-based methods.
+While our method produces photorealistic, plausible relit results with consistent cast shadows, the generated cast shadows may not always be physically accurate.
+Additionally, relighting to match a reference lighting image can be inaccurate as we rely on a light estimator to determine the target lighting.
+This process is susceptible to ambiguity where it is unclear whether a dark appearance is due to the skin tone or dim lighting.
+Other limitations (Figure \ref{fig:difareli++_failure}) include mistakenly relit objects overlapping the face.
+Shadows cast by external objects (e.g., hats, glasses) are not generated, as our current shadow map is specific to the face area.
+While our method can relight non-facial areas by adjusting their shading, it often fails to synthesize or remove cast shadows from them.

+Although our method, including the single-shot model, requires multiple conditionings (e.g., DECA, shadow map) to be pre-processed before relighting, this preprocessing is required only once per input image and can be reused indefinitely.
+Since our method does not rely on precise intrinsic decomposition, it opens up the possibility of extending relighting to full human bodies, objects, or scenes, where such decomposition is more challenging and prone to errors.
+Additionally, exploring alternative lighting models, such as HDRI, could also further enhance the framework's capabilities.